Punktum-dk/epp-service-specification/README.md

 - 1.7 2015-05-12
   - This revision of the specification is describing EPP service release 1.3.X
-  - This release also updates the [XSD][XSD Files] specification to revision 1.4, introducing the extension `pnumber` for transport of production unit numbers for validation of Danish companies as part of the [create contact](#create-contact) command
+  - This release also updates the [XSD][DKHMXSD] specification to revision 1.4, introducing the extension `pnumber` for transport of production unit numbers for validation of Danish companies as part of the [create contact](#create-contact) command

 - 1.6 2015-01-06
   - This revision of the specification is describing EPP service release 1.2.X
-  - This release also updates the [XSD][XSD Files] specification to revision 1.3
+  - This release also updates the [XSD][DKHMXSD] specification to revision 1.3
   - The document has with this revision been ported from a proprietary format to markdown and is being hosted on GitHub for easier maintenance and distribution, this has resulted in a lot of minor corrections and clarifications.
   - Extended the section about this document, due to the migration to GitHub, so copyright is now explicitly mentioned
   - [info contact](#info-contact) command extended with validation information